Table of Contents

 Similarities Between a Purchase Order and Invoice

-A few common similarities between a purchase order and an invoice are –
+A few common similarities between the two documents are –

 - Both have a unique number

-- Both describe the total value of purchases made, inclusive of taxes
+- Both describe the total value of purchases made or recurring purchases, inclusive of taxes

 - They are crucial to the process of cost-cutting optimization